 The first blood test is for the HDV antibody.
 If someone test positive for the HDV antibody, they may have a past or current infection, and should then be tested for HDV RNA to determine if their infection is active.
 A quantitative RNA test is now commercially available in the U.S., so be sure to check with your doctor about this new test.
 For more information about HDV RNA testing outside the U.S., visit the CDC website.

 For many years, researchers believed that global rates of hepatitis delta infection were declining.
 As a result, there were no medical guidelines recommending hepatitis delta testing, and still, many providers and patients are not aware of the virus.
-However, recent studies have found that as many as 15-62 million hepatitis B patients may also be infected with hepatitis delta These findings serve as a wake-up call and today liver disease experts are now drafting and promoting hepatitis delta testing guidelines for doctors.
+However, recent studies have found that as many as 15-62 million hepatitis B patients may also be infected with hepatitis delta.
+These findings serve as a wake-up call and liver disease experts are now drafting and promoting hepatitis delta testing guidelines for doctors.

 The Hepatitis B Foundation recommends that all hepatitis B-positive pregnant women be tested for hepatitis delta if they are from a country with high rates of coinfection, or if they have signs of liver damage even if they do not come from a region with high hepatitis delta rates.

-When someone is coinfected, hepatitis delta usually suppresses the hepatitis B viral replication, and becomes the dominant disease, which could be why someone may continue to have liver damage despite taking antiviral therapy for hepatitis B. Because the hepatitis B antiviral treatments have no effect on hepatitis delta, it is important for patients to be tested for a possible coinfection infection so they can consider alternative management and treatment plans.
+When someone is coinfected, hepatitis delta usually suppresses the hepatitis B viral replication, and becomes the dominant disease, which could be why someone may continue to have liver damage despite taking antiviral therapy for hepatitis B. Because the hepatitis B antiviral treatments have no effect on hepatitis delta, it is important for patients to be tested for a possible coinfection so they can consider alternative management and treatment plans.

 Yes, these two shots are very important to protecting a newborn from hepatitis B and delta infections.
 The baby must also complete the additional shots in the hepatitis B vaccination series, for a total of 3-4 shots.
-Then the baby will be protected for life and can never contact hepatitis B or delta!
+Then the baby will be protected for life and can never contract hepatitis B or delta!
 For more information about managing hepatitis B and delta during pregnancy, visit our blog post.

 Despite the absence of medical guidelines, leading experts including Dr. Robert Gish, medical director of the Hepatitis B Foundation, recommend frequent monitoring by a physician who is knowledgeable about liver diseases because these patients are at such high risk of cirrhosis and liver cancer.
 Doctors should: